-Rule 9.7 Slot Machine Wagering Voucher Procedures.
+Rule 11.5 9.7 Slot Machine Wagering Voucher Procedures.

-(a) Slot Machine Wagering Vouchers are bar coded vouchers created through a cashless wagering system which allows collective hardware, software, communications technology, and other associated equipment to facilitate wagering.
+- (a) Slot Machine Wagering Vouchers are bar coded vouchers created through a cashless wagering system which allows collective hardware, software, communications technology, and other associated equipment to facilitate wagering.
 The bar coded voucher can be redeemed at the casino cage, voucher redemption kiosk, or inserted into a compatible slot machine.
-Vouchers redeemed must be validated through the cashless wagering system prior to payment.

-- (b) Each voucher must contain the following printed information: - 1. licensee name, city and state; - 2. slot machine number or printer station number, as applicable; - 3. date and time of issuance; - 4. alpha and numeric dollar amount; - 5. sequence number; - 6. validation number; - 7. second printing of validation number on the leading edge of the voucher; - 8. unique identifier (e.g. bar code); - 9. transaction type or other acceptable method of differentiating voucher type; and - 10. expiration period or date when the voucher will expire. - (c) In the event of system failure, vouchers up to \$500 may be approved for payment.
-This approval must be attested to by signature of the supervisor and the patron on the ticket.
+Vouchers redeemed must be validated through the eashless wagering system prior to payment. - (b) Each voucher must contain the following printed information: - 1. licensee name, city and state; - 2. slot machine number or printer station number, as applicable; - 3. date and time of issuance; - 4. alpha and numeric dollar amount; - 5. sequence number; - 6. validation number; - 7. second printing of validation number on the leading edge of the voucher; - 8. unique identifier (e.g. bar code); - 9. transaction type or other acceptable method of differentiating voucher type; and - 10. expiration period or date when the voucher will expire. - (c) In the event of system failure, vouchers up to \$500 may be approved for payment.
+This approval must be attested to by signature of the supervisor cashier, who must examine the voucher and confirm the validity of the voucher before payment and the patron on the ticket.
 Supervisory personnel must review the transaction history from the slot machine or any other similar method to verify the validity of the voucher.
 Vouchers paid during a period of system failure are written/stamped with a paid designation, initialed with unique identification number by the cashier and noted with the date paid.
-Vouchers paid without system validation must be immediately entered into the cashless wagering system when the system resumes operation. - (d) Jackpots for cashless wagering games that are \$1,200 or greater will be paid according to Mississippi Gaming Commission Regulation VII, N. Section 3.
-For cashless wagering games that print a jackpot receipt, the jackpot receipt must accompany the jackpot payout slip for payment.
+Vouchers paid without system validation must be immediately entered into the cashless wagering system when the system resumes operation. - (d) Jackpots for eashless wagering games that are \$1,200 or greater will be paid according to Mississippi Gaming Commission Regulation Part 7, Rule 11.3VII, N. Section 3.
+For eashless wagering games that print a jackpot receipt, the jackpot receipt must accompany the jackpot payout slip for payment.

-Rule 9.8 Accounting Procedures for Slot Machines.
+Rule 11.6 9.8 Accounting Procedures for Slot Machines.